CompuTec/computec-docs/docs/appengine/plugins-user-guide/processforce.md

     If this job is enabled, Batch Synchronization is handled by CompuTec AppEngine.
 Otherwise, synchronization is managed by the CompuTec WMS service when using CompuTec WMS.

-    This job improves the performance and efficiency of both ProcessForce and CompuTec WMS by ensuring seamless and accurate batch data synchronization.
+    This job improves the performance and efficiency of both CompuTec ProcessForce and CompuTec WMS by ensuring seamless and accurate batch data synchronization.

 ## Manufacturing Order Management